 trust_level).
 If you are opening accounts for business or joint account users, please note that each base document has an ID Score value and Trust Level associated with it.

 After ID Score has been added in your MSA (Master Services Agreement), we will follow the following steps:

 We will analyze your platform’s activity and make KYC Recommendations for all three trust score values.

 Once we agree on a KYC workflow, we will program that for you in your Sandbox environment.

 You will then, Integrate with our API for ID Score.

 Test both EDD and non-EDD flows for ID Score in Sandbox.

-Once testing completes, we will enable the threshold for you on production.
+Once testing completes, we will enable the new workflows for you on production.